RyanLinscott/Final-Project/Red-Team.md

 ```
 sudo -l
 ```
 This showed that steven has sudo permission's to run Python.
-Upon further diving and searching online the following command can be used to properly gain 'root' on the Target1 machine:
+Upon further reading I found the following Python command can be used to properly gain 'root' on the Target1 machine:

 ```
 sudo python -c ‘import pty;pty.spawn(“/bin/bash”);’